 4. All other obligations.

-What can bailiffs take for debts
+What can bailiffs collect for debts?

 5. Seeds for sowing.